Star Gladiator: Reception

 In Japan, Game Machine listed Star Gladiator on their September 1, 1996 issue as being the sixteenth most-successful arcade game of the month.
 A Next Generation reviewer called Star Gladiator "a quirky, stylish game that is more subtle than obvious, with innovative gameplay and likeable character design."
 He especially praised the ability to move, attack, and defend in three dimensions, and the "intuitive and simple" controls for executing these moves.
 GamePro approved of the game's graphical effects, unique combo system, and characters, and deemed it a satisfying first foray into 3D for Capcom.

 The PlayStation conversion also received positive reviews, with critics almost universally praising the characters and the variety of their fighting techniques, as well as the game's graphics, particularly the 3-D animated backgrounds.
 The most common criticism was that the game is too easy in single-player mode.
 GamePro said that Star Gladiators "visual appeal and outstanding control will put other 3D games on their backs."
 A reviewer for PlayStation Plus also wrote highly of the game, noting that “This is (for the moment) the best fighting game available on any home system.”Next Generation was more moderate, saying that Star Gladiator "is a pretty good game all on its own", but is more of a harbinger of the more outstanding 3D fighting games they anticipated Capcom would put out in the near future.
+A reviewer for PlayStation Power said that Star Gladiator was “Not quite the stunner you might expect from Capcom” but was “nonetheless a good, solid blade clasher with just enough thoughtfulness to excite their fans.”
 GameSpot assessed that "All in all, the surreal alien characters, weapon-based fighting, and overall quality make Star Gladiator yet another peal of the thunder in the resounding Capcom storm."
 IGN praised the graphics, backgrounds and characters, although that the gameplay "isn't as complex or as deep as Tekken 2" but still an enjoyable game overall.

 The PlayStation version of Star Gladiator held an aggregate score of 82% on GameRankings based on five reviews.